Metro Station (band)

 Metro Station was an American pop rock band that was formed in Los Angeles, California by singer Mason Musso and bassist/guitarist Trace Cyrus.
 In late 2006, the band signed a recording contract with Columbia Records and RED Ink Records.
-The band is best known for the top 10 Billboard hit single "Shake It" from the group's self-titled debut album.
+The band is best known for the commercially successful hit single "Shake It" from the group's self-titled debut album.
 In 2010, tension between Cyrus and Musso caused the band to go on hiatus.
 In 2011, the band returned, however, it was announced that Cyrus was no longer a part of the group and Musso had purchased the rights to the name.

-An EP entitled Middle of the Night was released in 2013, which was led by the single "Every Time I Touch You".
-In 2014, Cyrus and a new drummer, Spencer Steffan, came to the band, and a new single entitled "Love & War" was released.
+In 2014, Cyrus returned to the group and a new drummer, Spencer Steffan, came to the group as well, and a new single entitled "Love & War" was released.
 In 2015, the band released a second full-length album, titled Savior.
 After this, the band went on a U.S and European tour, announcing an EP called Bury Me My Love along with a U.S. 10-year anniversary tour.
-Just before the tour started, the band announced it would be their final tour and that they were breaking up.
 They reunited once again in 2019 and released the single "I Hate Society" in 2020.

-The band is often described as a scene pop band due to the members' sense of fashion and the band's unique blend of various pop styles.

 History

 Beginnings

 In 2005, Mason Musso and Trace Cyrus agreed to meet on the set of Hannah Montana, which starred Mason's brother, Mitchel, and Trace's sister, Miley.
 Sharing musical interests, they decided to form a band.
 Shortly thereafter, Cyrus recruited Blake Healy from Synthetic Joy and the Bum Out Eternal as a keyboardist, synthesist, and bassist.
-Cyrus remained the singer and the lead guitarist.
-Musso became the group's main singer and rhythm guitarist.

-Metro Station soon gained the attention of drummer Anthony Improgo, who was added as the band's drummer after the group released the song "Seventeen Forever" on its Myspace Music website.
-Musso sang lead on the track.
+Metro Station soon gained the attention of drummer Anthony Improgo, who was added as the band's drummer after the group released the song "Seventeen Forever" on its MySpace Music website.
 The group's popularity on MySpace Music grew, and the band eventually topped the MySpace Music Unsigned Band's charts.
+The group self-released their debut EP The Questions We Ask at Night in 2006.

 Metro Station was discovered by an intern working for Columbia Records' Walking Eye program, while looking through the MySpace Music charts, and the group was signed shortly thereafter.
 In the July 2007 issue of music magazine Alternative Press, Metro Station was listed as one of the "22 Best Underground Bands (That Likely Won't Stay Underground for Long)."